 - static construct_anonymous_transfer(timestamp: pycyphal.transport._timestamp.Timestamp, frame: pycyphal.transport.commons.high_overhead_transport._frame.Frame) Optional[pycyphal.transport._transfer.TransferFrom]

-A minor helper that validates whether the frame is a valid anonymous transfer (it is if the index is zero and the end-of-transfer flag is set) and constructs a transfer instance if it is.
+A minor helper that validates whether the frame is a valid anonymous transfer (it is if the index is zero, the end-of-transfer flag is set and crc checks out) and constructs a transfer instance if it is.
 Otherwise, returns None.
 Observe that this is a static method because anonymous transfers are fundamentally stateless.